-- ✓ Child Protection and Safeguarding training for all staff yearly. - ✓ Our Designated Safeguarding Lead (DSL) in school is Mr Scott Reece and our Deputy DSL is Mrs Claire Francis.
-Our safeguarding Governor is Mrs Margaret Smith. - ✓ Many staff are Paediatric First Aid trained.
+- ✓ Child Protection and Safeguarding training for all staff yearly. - ✓ Our Designated Safeguarding Lead (DSL) in school is Mrs Davy and our Deputy DSL is Mrs Slade.
+Our safeguarding Governor is Mrs Julia Pattenden. - ✓ Many staff are Paediatric First Aid trained.
 A First Aid trained member of staff is always available at any time in the school day, on site and when off site. - ✓ Where needed, we also produce Intimate Care Plans and Medical Care Plans for individual children. - ✓ The Premises Manager and Business Manager along with the Headteacher and our governors have responsibility for on-site safety. - ✓ In addition, we will put additional risk assessments in place for any specific needs. - ✓ Trips and visits always have their own risk assessments.

-6. What specialist services and expertise are available at or accessed by school?CURRENTLY MANY SERVICES ARE ONLY OFFERING APPOINTMENTS VIA VIRTUAL MEETINGS DUE TO COVID19.
+6. What specialist services and expertise are available at or accessed by school?

-We are not a specialist school; we are all strong mainstream school practitioners and support all children as individuals.
+We are not a specialist school; we are experienced mainstream school practitioners and support all children as individuals.

-- ✓ We currently employ a Learning Mentor to support children with SEMH needs throughout the School. - ✓ West Sussex mainstream primary schools have direct access for referrals to the following support services and work regularly with them: - ✓ Speech and Language Therapy (SALT): SENDCo meets termly with the school link SALT who will provide children with identified speech and language difficulties with an intervention plan and activities for us to use.
+- ✓ West Sussex mainstream primary schools have direct access for referrals to the following support services and work regularly with them: - ✓ Speech and Language Therapy (SALT): SENDCo meets termly with the school link SALT who will provide children with identified speech and language difficulties with an intervention plan and activities for us to use.
 They support the school to meet the individual needs of children.
-They provide whole school and individual staff training. - ✓ Occupational Therapy Service: available to refer to for children displaying motor difficulties. - ✓ Educational Psychology Service (EPS): SENDCo meets yearly with link Educational Psychologist (EP) for an Annual Planning Review (APR), schools are also able to ring for telephone consultations. - ✓ Autism and Social Communication Advisory Team (ASCT): Offer the opportunity to book termly Consultation and Review Meetings (CARMs) where we can discuss and
+They provide whole school and individual staff training. - Occupational Therapy Service: available to refer to for children displaying motor difficulties - through referral. - Educational Psychology Service (EPS): SENDCo meets yearly with link Educational Psychologist (EP) for an Annual Planning Review (APR), schools are also able to ring for telephone consultations.

-- seek advice for up to four children or request individual consultations as required.
-Thy also will observe and meet with children, parents and staff to advise on support. - ✓ Learning and Behaviour Advisory Team (LBAT): Offer the opportunity to book termly Consultation and Review Meetings (CARMs) where we can discuss and seek advice for up to four children or request individual consultations as required.
-Thy also will observe and meet with children, parents and staff to advise on support. - ✓ Alterative Provision College Outreach Team (APC). - ✓ Sensory Support Team (SST): referral system in place to request advice with pupils who have been diagnosed with Hearing or Visual Impairment. - ✓ Community Mental Health Liaison Practitioner (CMHLP) telephone triage only. - ✓ Early Help/Enabling Families. - ✓ School Nurse Service. - ✓ These services have their own criteria for prioritising cases: - ✓ Child Development Clinic (CDC). - ✓ Referrals for Physiotherapy Service and direct referrals to CAMHS can be made by parents through their General Practitioner (GP).
+- Autism and Social Communication Advisory Team (ASCT): Offer the opportunity to book termly Consultation and Review Meetings (CARMs) where we can discuss and seek advice for up to four children or request individual consultations as required.
+They also will observe and meet with children, parents and staff to advise on support. - Learning and Behaviour Advisory Team (LBAT): Offer the opportunity to book termly Consultation and Review Meetings (CARMs) where we can discuss and seek advice for up to four children or request individual consultations as required.
+Thy also will observe and meet with children, parents and staff to advise on support. - ✓ Alternative Provision College Outreach Team (APC). - ✓ Sensory Support Team (SST): referral system in place to request advice with pupils who have been diagnosed with Hearing or Visual Impairment. - ✓ Single Point of Access referrals to Mental Health Services such as CAMHs. - ✓ Early Help/Enabling Families. - ✓ School Nurse Service. - ✓ These services have their own criteria for prioritising cases: - ✓ Child Development Clinic (CDC). - ✓ Referrals for Physiotherapy Service and direct referrals to CAMHS can be made by parents through their General Practitioner (GP).